natsaravanan/19AI405FUNDAMENTALSOFARTIFICIALINTELLIGENCE/README.md

 # 19AI405 FUNDAMENTALS OF ARTIFICIALINTELLIGENCE
+# Laboratory Experiments
 Dear Learners,
 I have created a GITHUB repo of Lab Experiments.
 There are about 8 Experiments, each present in a Folder with description and a Python Program associated with it.